roshanpal2005/Delta-demo/README.md

-# Delta-demo
+.# Delta-demo
-This is a Demo for Git &amp; Github class
+This is a Demo for Git &amp; Github class.